 - Shortening the Straps:

-Some gowns are made with a little longer shoulder straps to make it fit for a wider range of brides to be.
+Some dresses are made with a little longer shoulder straps to make it fit for a wider range of individuals.
 Shortening the straps is a fairly easy alteration and should definitely been done to guarantee a comfortable fit.

 - Altering the Back:

-A very common alteration is to tailor the back of the wedding dress.
-You may want the dress to be open in the back or build a lace back to a strapless gown, the possibilities are endless.
+A very common alteration is to tailor the back of the dress.
+You may want the dress to be open in the back or build a lace back to a strapless dress, the possibilities are endless.
 This is in fact one of our favorite types of alterations as it requires a schooled eye to design and make a plan for the back.
-Just make sure to have some inspiration pictures when you consult with your seamstress to insure that you are both on the same page as far as looks of your dress.

 SOME OF OUR CLIENTS: